The key difference between anisotropy and isotropy is that anisotropy is directionally dependent whereas isotropy is directionally independent.

 Furthermore, in industrial processes, isotropy means having the same rate in all the steps regardless of the direction.
-Molecules having kinetic energy are said to be moving randomly to any direction.
-Therefore, in a given time, there will be many molecules moving in a similar direction, hence show isotropy.
-Isotropy can be a property of some materials.
-Those materials will have the same properties in all the directions (ex: Amorphous solids).
-For example, if a solid expands in a similar manner in all directions, when heat is applied, is said to be isotropic.
+There, we say the molecules having kinetic energy moves randomly in any direction.
+Therefore, in a given time, there will be many molecules moving in the same direction.
+Hence, it shows isotropy.
+Likewise, the materials having this property will have the same properties in all the directions (ex: Amorphous solids).
+For instance, when we apply heat, if a solid expands in a similar manner, in all directions, it is an isotropic material.

-What is the difference between Anisotropy and Isotropy?
+What is the Difference Between Anisotropy and Isotropy?

 Anisotropy is the property of being dependent on the direction and isotropy is the property of being independent on the direction.
 This is the key difference between anisotropy and isotropy.
 Therefore, isotropic means having the same property in all directions.
 If the properties of a material are different in different directions, we name it as anisotropic.